Global Header

 Step 2: Verify root access

 Verifying root access ensures you have the necessary permissions before proceeding with system modifications.
-Simple commands confirm your administrative status and available privileges.
+Let’s learn how to access root VPS.

 Steps for verifying root access: